rodykings/FEUP-AEDA/README.md

 # AEDA
-all files off algorithms and data structures - 2º MIEIC
+All files of Algorithms and Data Structures - 2º MIEIC